skyslope/skyslope-forms-widget/readme.md

 # SkySlope Forms Widget

-The Skyslope Forms Widget is a tool that lets users embed Skyslope forms into their own web applications, providing easy access to SkySlope's real estate transaction management features.
+The SkySlope Forms Widget is a tool that lets users embed SkySlope forms into their own web applications, providing easy access to SkySlope's real estate transaction management features.
 It is available as a JavaScript library and can be integrated into a variety of web applications.
 Internally, the widget is built using [StencilJS](https://stenciljs.com/), a web component compiler.
-The widget injects an iframe into the DOM of the host application, which loads the Skyslope Forms application.
+The widget injects an iframe into the DOM of the host application, which loads the SkySlope Forms application.
 The widget then communicates with the iframe to provide a seamless user experience.

 Demo Site: <https://skyslope-widget-demo.netlify.app/>
 <br/>